RoofaE/pay-gap/README.md

 # The Pay Gap

-A ML-powered platform that analyzes 60+ years of gender wage gap data to predict future trends and identify policies that actually work.
+A Machine Learning powered platform that analyzes 60+ years of gender wage gap data to predict future trends and identify policies that actually work.

 ## The Problem